HL7/davinci-ra/input/pagecontent/remediation.md

 The risk adjustment lifecycle then renews.
 The Risk adjustment engine runs against the patient records with the updated information and the report generation results in Risk Adjustment Coding Gap MeasureReports that reflect more accurate and up-to-date coding gap information.

-Note that since these Task resources are stored, so the Provider, the Risk Adjustment Coder, or the Payer would be able to access them and review details and updates history made throughout the lifecyle.
+Note that since these Task resources are stored, the Provider, the Risk Adjustment Coder, or the Payer will be able to access them and review details and updates history made throughout the lifecyle.

 {% include img-portrait.html img="remediation.png" caption="Figure 2.4-1: Using Task to Support Remediation"%}

-</div><!-- new-content -->

 {% include link-list.md %}